Skip to main content

 Get out of the resort towns to experience Baja California's remote natural areas.Photo credit: Lindsay Regan / Viator

-Millions of travelers flood the resort towns of Cabo San Lucas and San Jose del Cabo every year—not to mention the metropolis of Tijuana and the wine country of Ensenada.
-But between the south and north ends of the Baja California Peninsula, you’ll discover some of the most untouched nature in all of Mexico.
+Millions of travelers flood the resort towns of Cabo San Lucas and San Jose del Cabo every year—not to mention the border metropolis of Tijuana and the wine country of Ensenada.
+But between the extreme south and north ends of Baja California, you’ll discover some of the most untouched nature in all of Mexico.
+That’s what makes this area the place to head off on a Mexico road trip, as you can wind down dirt roads to hidden beaches and through remote villages where Indigenous culture is at the forefront.
+Sure, parts of the peninsula are long and barren, so you might drive for hours without seeing a soul, but when you do arrive at destinations such as Loreto and Rosarito, you’ll be rewarded with sweeping views, cruise options, and easy access to wine country.

 2. For museum lovers: Mexico City